Skip to main content

 • Typical offer: A*AA

 • Interview arrangements: Two interviews.
 If invited to interview, applicants will be asked to submit two pieces of recent, marked schoolwork (in any subject).
 The submitted work will be discussed in at least one of the interviews.
 At least one of the interviews will be focused on linguistic ability or aptitude, tailored to candidates’ experience.
-Applicants for the four-year course will have a separate Language aptitude assessment interview run by the Faculty.

-In an eight-week term in the first two years of the three-year course, four assignments will be set on topics in Greek and Latin literature and four on students’ two chosen options (students select two of Philosophy, Ancient History, Art and Archaeology, and Linguistics and Philology at the end of their first term; students on the four-year course have the chance to study three or four of these options over two years).
-Students in consultation with their Director of Studies form their own programme of text-based and other modules, for which assessment is through a mix of exams and coursework.
-Until completion of the second year (the third year of the four-year course), students also have at least one learning assignment in Latin and Greek every week.
-Submitted written work forms the starting-point for further exploration of the topic and the relevant materials in the supervision.
-A distinctive feature of Girton classics supervisions is the variety of assignments, which build into the programme the development of presentation skills, collaboration and critical research skills.
+In an eight-week term at 1A, up to four assignments will be set on topics in ancient literature and four on students’ two chosen options (two of Philosophy, Ancient History, Art and Archaeology, and Linguistics and Philology; students on the four-year course have the chance to study three or four of these options over two years).
+In the 1B year, students in consultation with their Director of Studies form their own programme of text-based and other modules.
+Assessment is through a mix of exams and coursework in every year.
+Until completion of Part 1B, students also have at least one learning assignment in Latin and Greek every week.
+At Part II, students build their own profile from a great range of more specialist modules, including papers borrowed from other Triposes.
+Many students choose to write a dissertation as one of their four options.
+Recent 1st-class scoring topics include: the philosophy of Parmenides; object-description in Hellenistic epigrams, Classical dog names, and Piranesi’s relationship with Antiquity.

 Classics students go on to follow a fascinatingly diverse range of career paths.
 International relations, law, management, the media, the civil service, accountancy and teaching are all popular tracks.
 Some graduates do continue in research, both in Classics and in other disciplines, or apply their skills to work in archives, libraries and museums.
 Recent interviews with major employers have confirmed that they have a high opinion of Classicists as potential employees.